gabrihellmateus/js-assessment/README.md

-# :no_entry_sign: :rotating_light: :see_no_evil: :scream:  WARNING!
-SPOILER AHEAD :scream: :see_no_evil: :rotating_light: :no_entry_sign:
+# :rotating_light: :see_no_evil: :scream:  WARNING!
+SPOILER AHEAD :scream: :see_no_evil: :rotating_light:
-This is my **ANSWER** fork of [js-assessment](https://github.com/rmurphey/js-assessment).
-So you may see the answers of some tests.
+This is my fork of [js-assessment](https://github.com/rmurphey/js-assessment), so **you may see the ANSWERS** of some tests here.
 If you want to try this challenge (you should) and you don't want to be spoilered skip this fork repository and go ahead to [js-assessment](https://github.com/rmurphey/js-assessment).

-I warned you. :neutral_face:
+I've warned you.

 [![Build Status](https://travis-ci.org/rmurphey/js-assessment.svg?branch=master)](https://travis-ci.org/rmurphey/js-assessment)